The Best Suburbs in Geelong for Living – 2026 Guide

 SuburbCriminal Incidents per 100k Inhabitants (Latest Year)

-Lara, for example, has a semi-rural vibe.
-While unloading furniture there, I’ve seen parents chatting trustfully with neighbours, front doors open, fostering a remarkable sense of neighbourhood confidence.
-Plus, for those moving from Melbourne or elsewhere, these suburbs combine safety with generally more affordable housing than the capital – a trend also highlighted in our popular guide Melbourne vs Geelong.
+Across these suburbs, it’s common to see parents chatting comfortably with neighbours, front doors open, and kids playing out the front, all of which fosters a strong sense of neighbourhood trust.
+For people moving from Melbourne or interstate, areas like these combine solid safety with generally more affordable housing than the capital – a trend we unpack in more detail in our Melbourne vs Geelong guide.

 In the next section, we’ll explore the relationship between home prices and crime rates in Geelong, to understand how safety may (or may not) influence housing costs.